zerkol83/rocforge-clamp/README.md

 Where ROCForge orchestrates large-scale GPU/CPU workloads, Clamp acts as its stabilizer — detecting, isolating, and controlling volatile runtime states that arise from entropy-driven scheduling, thread divergence, or inconsistent memory visibility across the ROCm stack.

 Clamp exposes a simple C++20 API (ClampAnchor) that lets higher-level modules “lock” execution environments, synchronize memory anchors, and safely “release” them once integrity checks pass.
 ClampAnchor relies on RAII semantics so anchors lock during construction and release automatically on scope exit.
 Each anchor tracks a lightweight entropy seed derived from clock and thread identifiers, making HIP kernel seeding deterministic while preparing for ROCForge’s future global entropy model.
-The v0.3 line extends this foundation with an EntropyTelemetry subsystem that captures per-anchor seeds, timestamps, thread identifiers, and lock durations with JSON export for downstream analytics.
+The v0.4 line extends this foundation with an EntropyTelemetry subsystem that captures per-anchor seeds, timestamps, thread identifiers, and lock durations, plus a TemporalScoring evaluator that quantifies reproducibility scores across sequential and distributed runs.
 A stabilization protocol records anchor state transitions (Unlocked → Locked → Released/Error) with timestamped diagnostics and HIP mirroring routines to guard against double-locks or premature releases while validating device-side consistency.

 The project’s immediate goals are: